bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 When the first **beta of the next major Xcode version** is released, we **deprecate** all the minor versions of the last major version, except the very last version.

-{% include message_box.html type="example" title="Example for deprecating Xcode stacks when beta Xcode version is released" content=" When Xcode 9 was released, we deprecated:
+{% include message_box.html type="example" title="Example for deprecating Xcode stacks when beta Xcode version is released" content=" When Xcode 12 was released, we deprecated:

-* All the Xcode 8 stacks except the very last one (8.3.x).
+* The oldest major version which was Xcode 9.4.
-* The oldest major version (Xcode 6.4). "%}
+* The minor versions of the last major version (Xcode 11 stacks) except for the last couple of minor versions (Xcode 11.6 and 11.7)."%}

 When the first **final (non beta) version** of the new major Xcode version is released, we **remove** the deprecated stacks; the oldest major version as well as the minor versions of the last major version except the latest minor version.

-{% include message_box.html type="example" title="Example for removing stacks when final Xcode version is released" content=" For example, when Xcode 9 (final, non beta) was released, we removed:
+{% include message_box.html type="example" title="Example for removing stacks when final Xcode version is released" content=" For example, when Xcode 12 (final, non beta) was released, we removed:

-* The oldest major version (the Xcode 6 (6.4) stack).
+* The oldest major version which was Xcode 9.4.
-* The minor versions of the last major version (Xcode 8.0, 8.1 and 8.2 stacks) except for the latest minor version (Xcode 8.3). "%}
+* The minor versions of the last major version (Xcode 11 stacks) except for the last couple of minor versions (Xcode 11.6 and 11.7)."%}

 This means that the latest patch release version of Xcode is **supported for about 2.5 years**, in sync with Xcode major version releases.